-In today’s dynamic business world, getting information fast is imperative, shifting responsibility for much of data analysis from IT to line-of-business.
+In today’s dynamic business world, getting information fast is imperative, shifting responsibility for much of data analysis from IT to lines of business.
 The age of self-service analytics is here and the capacity to create and deliver information is growing exponentially.
 Self-service has great potential, but it also brings challenges of consistency, cohesion, and collaboration.

 The Self-Service Success Skills workshop will cover data preparation, data governance, data curation and cataloging, and how to become a data-as-a-service organization with three days of in-depth, interactive training.